f-me/carma-public/README.md

 #### Docker

-Alternatively, to build inside Docker and package the app in a
+Alternatively, to build the server inside Docker and package all executables in a container:
-container:

     stack docker pull
     stack --docker image container